Spidfail/vim_config/README.md

 > for more, check the [git-gutter's](https://github.com/airblade/vim-gitgutter#getting-started) git.

-### And to change the colorscheme only ?

-*Install the scheme plugin* with the instructions above, for example [tokyonight.vim](https://github.com/ghifarit53/tokyonight-vim) or [nord-vim](https://github.com/arcticicestudio/nord-vim).

-Then, replace this line	: `colorscheme gruvbox`
-By this line			: `colorscheme [your scheme]`

-I personnaly use tokyonight quite often.

-### Any advice ?

-- You can open a terminal in vim by typing `:term`.

-- You also can install incon's scheme for your NERDTree : check [vim-devicons](https://github.com/ryanoasis/vim-devicons) for more.

-- Try to insall and use [FZF](https://github.com/junegunn/fzf) or *Fuzzy finder*.
-This is a blazzing faste finder with many options.
-It can be used inside and outside of Vim, for example in your terminal.

 Good luck with Vim,
 Don't forget to learn his power step by step not all at once.